Heterotic $M$-Theory Hidden Sectors with an Anomalous $U(1)$ Gauge Symmetry: Invariant Moduli/Matter Lagrangians under Anomalous Transformations --General Formalism

 The condition above does not lead to particularly interesting effects if the effective theory contains only chiral fields which transform homogeneously under the $U(1)$ symmetry.
-Indeed, when this is the case, $k^A\sim z^A$, and hence, the D-term potential vanishes always when the values of the scalar fields are equal to zero.
+Indeed, when this is the case, $k^A\sim z^A$, and hence, the D-term potential always vanishes when the values of the scalar fields are equal to zero.
 Such scalars would not aquire non-zero VEVs.
 On the other hand, if the theory contains fields which transform inhomogenously under the $U(1)$ symmetry, the D-flatness condition can lead to non-trivial VEVs of the scalar fields.
-In the example we study in Section 3, the D-flatness condition can be satisfied \emph{only if} all the moduli fields aquire non-zero VEVs.
-When the role of the scalar fields $z^A$ is played by the K\"ahler moduli fields and the dilaton, the D-flatness condition determines a so-called ``vanishing slope surface'' in the moduli space (see~\cite{Ashmore:2020ocb} for a detailed account).
-The moduli can take values within this subspace only.
-Equivalently, one linear combination of the moduli has been fixed and in reality, the effective has one less modulus.
-Fixing the VEVs of remaining moduli would require an additional moduli stabilization mechanism~\cite{Conlon:2010ji,Anderson:2011cza}, which however, is beyond the scope of this work.
-If the matter fields $C^L$ are allowed to obtain VEVs as well, the discussion becomes more complicated.
-The D-flatness condition leads to physical states formed from linear combinations between the moduli and the matter fields.
-The moduli and the matter fields are allowed to mix because the VEVs of the $C^L$ fields break the $U(1)$ symmetry under which they are charged.

-Let us, for the moment, return to the general treatment, but assume, however, that among the fields $z^A$ we find some which do transform inhomogenously under $U(1)$.
+Let us assume that among the fields $z^A$ we find some which do transform inhomogenously under $U(1)$.
 In the following we will prove that in a D-flat, non-trivial vacuum, a massive vector supermultiplet is always produced.
 To display this process, we expand the scalar fields around the vacuum $z^A=\langle z^A\rangle +\delta z^A$.
 Note that fixing the VEVs $\langle z^A \rangle$ results in fixing an expectation value for the $z$-dependent Killing vectors, as well as for the $z$-dependent K\"ahler metric $g_{A\bar B}$ and the gauge coupling $g$.
 We use the notation

 which means that the metric and the Killing vectors are evaluated in the vacuum delimited by the D-flatness condition.

 In $N=1$ SUSY, the massive vector multiplet has one spin-$0$ component, two spin-$\frac{1}{2}$ components and one spin-$1$ component~\cite{Wess:1992cp,Shifman:2012zz}.
 More specifically, these components are: a real scalar, a massive vector boson and a Dirac fermion.
 Next, we will attempt to identify the origin of each of these elements.